- Corner Detection + Non-Maximal Suppression

 The homography maps source pixel locations to their corresponding target locations .
 That is, if is a source pixel location in homogeneous coordinates, the homography is such that , where and is the target in cartesian coordinates.

-A homography satisfying the above mapping (there’s many) can be recovered by formulating the search as a minimization problem where represents the unknown parameters in .
+A homography satisfying the above equation can be recovered by formulating the search as a least squares approximation (i.e.: ), where represents the unknown parameters in .

 The constraints to this system of equations are essentially derived from wanting each component in a target point to match that of a source point transformed by the homography.
-At least 4 matching feature pairs are needed (8 constraints between x,y pairs) but the more the better:
+At least 4 matching feature pairs are needed (each pair provides 2 constraints; there are 8 unknowns / DOF in H) but the more the better: